trevordilley/crpg/README.md

 ### Improvements

-- When an NPC runs out of Hit Points, it's now "DOWN" and has a circular timer start.
-When the time runs out they die for good.
-Enemies will attack other targets unless that's the only target in range.
-The downed NPC cannot move or do anything else.
-They become `haulable` though, and when a friendly NPC starts to `haul` the downed character the countdown slows dramatically.
-They will eventually be able to be restored if they are hauled to a healer.

 ### Battle

 MVP:
- - Combat is based on stamina, position, rotation, and speed
- - As a player entities with shields are dramatically more durable when their shields are up, but they move slower
- - As a player I can pause the game at any time and command my entities
- - As a player my entities can find their way intelligently through a dungeon
- - As a player I should be rewarded for taking advantage of bottle necks in dungeon, placing entities behind columns to avoid ranged attacks and Line of Site
+ x Combat is based on stamina, position, rotation, and speed x As a player entities with shields are dramatically more durable when their shields are up, but they move slower x As a player I can pause the game at any time and command my entities x As a player my entities can find their way intelligently through a dungeon x As a player I should be rewarded for taking advantage of bottle necks in dungeon, placing entities behind columns to avoid ranged attacks and Line of Site
  - As a player I should have entities that are faster or slower than others based on their gear and skills
  - As a player I should have melee and ranged weapons